zazuko/k8s-rdf-exporter-server/README.md

 # `k8s-rdf-exporter` as a HTTP server

+This is a simple HTTP server that exports Kubernetes resources in RDF format.
+It is using the [Kubernetes RDF Exporter](https://github.com/zazuko/k8s-rdf-exporter) tool to convert Kubernetes resources to RDF.

 ## Deploy it on Kubernetes

 This will deploy it in the `default` namespace in your current Kubernetes cluster (current context).